 Our bodies need a specific blend of vitamins and nutrients to function optimally and last well into our elderly years.
 Most of those critical vitamins come from our diets.
-Did you know that over two billion people worldwide suffer from micronutrient deficiencies?
+Nearly 45 percent of child deaths are related to undernutrition.
 But it’s not only third-world countries that suffer from vitamin deficiencies.
 It’s common for Americans to lack the sufficient amount of dietary vitamins and nutrients we need to function.
 And, some of the organs most affected by deficiencies are the eyes.
 Understanding the purpose of eye vitamins can help support and preserve your vision for life.

 How’s your vitamin intake?
 Try logging your food intake for one week.
 Upon reflection, you’ll likely see that you don’t eat enough of a certain food group.
 For many, that’s green vegetables and/or healthy fats.
 These, among many others, contain crucial vitamins for the eyes to function and stay disease-free.
-If you can’t get certain vitamins from your diet because of allergies, restrictions or preference, consider taking a supplement.
-Eye vitamins are perfect for getting the nutrients you’re missing in a convenient way, so we’ve come up with a list of the key eye vitamins you need and where you can get them.
+If you can’t get certain vitamins from your diet because of allergies, restrictions, or preferences, consider taking a supplement.
+Vision supplements are perfect for getting the nutrients you’re missing in a convenient way, so we’ve come up with a list of the critical eye vitamins you need and where you can get them.

-You can get vitamin A naturally from sweet potatoes, pumpkins and dark leafy greens.
-Supplements are an excellent option for those who visioncan’t get enough vitamin A from their diets.
+You can get vitamin A naturally from sweet potatoes, pumpkins, and dark leafy greens.
+Supplements are an excellent option for those whose vision can’t get enough vitamin A from their diets.

-The family of B vitamins are known for being extremely important to the eyes.
-Some of the most commonly discussed are riboflavin, B6, B9, B12 and niacin.
+The family of B vitamins is known for being extremely important to the eyes.
+Some of the most commonly discussed are riboflavin, B6, B9, B12, and niacin.
 Each one has a specific purpose in the eyes.
 Niacin, for example, protects the optic nerve from damage and from developing glaucoma.
 Riboflavin is necessary for the body to protect its source of glutathione which prevents cataracts.
-B6, B9 and B12 are effective at reducing inflammation in the body, especially the eyes, by limiting a protein called homocysteine.
-Homocysteine has been related to heart disease, glaucoma and AMD.
+B6, B9, and B12 are effective at reducing inflammation in the body, especially the eyes, by limiting a protein called homocysteine.
+Homocysteine has been related to heart disease, glaucoma, and AMD.
 You can reduce your risk of developing AMD by getting a well-rounded intake of B vitamins daily.

 You can get B vitamins in part from a wide array of foods, like meats and legumes, as well as eggs and citrus fruits.
 For a complete dose of B vitamins, supplements are a convenient solution.